Making Hawkeye’s Costume

 As with creating any costume, I made sure to do a case study of movie stills and up-close reference photos.
 To be sure I understood the design, I drew it out.

 To create the pattern, I tried something new.
-I grabbed a black jacket from Goodwill and used chalk in order to draw out how the pattern is suppose to lay out.
-From there, I created pattern pieces out of tissue paper matching the drawn out pieces.
+I grabbed a black jacket from Goodwill and used chalk in order to draw out how the pattern is supposed to accurately layout.
+From there, I created pattern pieces out of tissue paper matching the drawn-out pieces.
 After that, I made used the pattern on the fabric.